diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** All mandatory fields for the collaborator registration must be completed, including name, date of birth, date of admission, address, contact information (phone and email), identification document, and document number.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** AC2: The collaborator's reference must contain at least 5 alphanumeric characters and be unique within the system.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC3:** If a collaborator with an existing name is being registered, the system should handle this scenario by prompting the user to modify the name to ensure uniqueness.
+* **AC4:** Upon successful registration, the system should provide a confirmation message indicating the success of the operation.
+* **AC5:** In case of failure during registration due to missing or invalid data, the system should display appropriate error messages indicating the specific issues that need to be addressed.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* Dependency on US001: Requires at least one competence to assign to the collaborator's job.
+* Dependency on US002: Relies on predefined jobs within the system to assign to collaborators.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost
+    * Collaborator's personal information (e.g., name, email, phone number).
+    * Job-related information (e.g., job title, department).
+    * Fundamental characteristics (e.g., skills, competences).

 * Selected data:
-    * a task category
+    * Job selection from predefined options.

 **Output Data:**

-* List of existing task categories
-* (In)Success of the operation
+* Success/Failure Confirmation: Indicates whether the registration operation was successful or not.
+* Updated Collaborator Database: Includes the newly registered collaborator's information.

 ### 1.6.
 System Sequence Diagram (SSD)